 The scientific achievement, which is the product of a long-term effort of the AUTh research team that started in 2009, solves a long-standing computer problem, also known as the "Wall of Memory".

-According to this, RAM speeds have been increasing for more than 30 years at a much slower rate than corresponding processor speeds, creating an ever-widening gap between CPU and RAM performance as the it will have to "wait" to receive data from slow memory, as a result of which it cannot process it quickly and delays other processes.
+According to this, the speeds of random access RAMs increase for more than 30 years at a much slower rate than the corresponding processor speeds, resulting in an ever-increasing gap between the performance of processors and RAMs, as the processor will have to "wait" to receive data from slow memory, so it can not process it quickly and delay other processes.

-The "heart" of optical RAM consists of fast optical switches, the equivalent of electronic transistors in photonics , interconnected in a standard optical arrangement of two states, "0" and "1", while a third optical switch controls whether to perform the Read or Write operation in the memory.
+The "heart" of optical RAM consists of fast optical switches, the equivalent of electronic transistors in photon technology, interconnected in a standard two-state optical device, "0" and "1", while a third optical switch controls whether the Read or Write to memory function is performed.

 As light cannot be "trapped" spatially and therefore stored as easily as electrons and electronic memories, the team implemented a technique that utilizes two interdependent but different wavelengths: when the one wavelength dominates within the proposed device-memory, then forces the other to remain off, so by assigning the digits 1 and 0 to the two different wavelengths digital storage is achieved.